Physician examining a patient's ear.

 Diabetic Foot Care Program

-Nurses have the opportunity to further their knowledge by attending a clinic at Health Sciences Centre run by infectious disease expert, Dr. John Embil.
+Nurses have the opportunity to expand their knowledge by attending clinics at the Health Sciences Centre led by infectious disease expert Dr. John Embil.

-Professional development is also encouraged by way of conferences, workshops and courses.
+Professional development is actively encouraged through conferences, workshops, and courses.

-Nurses also value the experience of learning about the unique culture in northern communities and experiencing time in the spectacular Boreal Forest.
+Nurses also gain valuable experiences by learning about the unique culture in northern communities and spending time in the spectacular Boreal Forest.

 Learn more